Skip to content

 This site is where I write about what I’m learning and building.
 The posts will generally fall into a few categories:

 Technical deep dives on AI orchestration architecture, context engineering, and the infrastructure patterns that make autonomous development work at a systems level.
-AWS Step Functions, Bedrock, CDK, observability pipelines — the real implementation details, not hand-waving.
+AWS Step Functions, Bedrock, CDK, observability pipelines.
+Real implementation details, not hand-waving.

 Industry commentary on where autonomous development is heading, what’s working, what’s hype, and what the implications are for engineering organizations and the people who work in them.